-This will talk about how the classes are organized, what you learn in the first session, what the midterm and final exams entail, and what graduation is like.
+This will talk about how the classes are organized, what you learn in the first session, and what the midterm and final exams entail.

 SIM card rentals/phone plans/wifi egg/public wifi:

 Those are basically the options you have when choosing how to stay in contact with your friends/family back home as well as the new friends you’ll meet in Korea.
 Each has its own benefits and drawbacks.

 Okay, so you are required to get an Alien Registration Card (ARC) if you are staying in Korea over 90 days on any one visa.
 (So not required for a tourist visa; required for a student visa) Here’s how to do that.

 Here’s where you get the lowdown and possibly meet future classmates.

 Okay, so the subway is a way of life here, and here’s how to use it.